fenconsultants/piflash/README.md

 Depends on st-link tool and ADAFruit LCD Python library.

-Install into /home/pi/fenflash and copy hex files to same directory.
+Install into /home/pi/fenflash and mount device containing hex files at /mnt/usb.